$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the two-component BKP hierarchy

 where

-\subsection{bi-Hamiltonian representations}
+\subsection{Bi-Hamiltonian representations}

-Let us represent the two-component BKP hierarchy \eqref{PPht}, \eqref{PPhth} in a bi-Hamiltonian form.
-The procedure is almost the same with that in \cite{WX}, where only one bi-Hamiltonian structure was obtained with the help of the $R$-matrix $\tilde{R}$ (see Example~\ref{rmk-tR}).
-Now we use the $R$-matrix \eqref{Rmatrix} instead, and will derive infinitely many bi-Hamiltonian structures.
+The two-component BKP hierarchy \eqref{PPht}--\eqref{PPhth} was first represented into a bi-Hamiltonian form by us in \cite{WX}.
+With the same method but the $R$-matrix $\tilde{R}$ (see Remark~\ref{rmk-tR}) replaced by $R$ in \eqref{Rmatrix}, we want to derive different bi-Hamiltonian structures for this hierarchy.